klmnden/azure-docs.tr-tr/articles/sql-database/sql-database-elastic-convert-to-use-elastic-tools.md

     # for the new or existing database that should be used for storing
     # tenant-database mapping information.

-### <a name="to-retrieve-the-shard-map-manager"></a>Parça eşleme Yöneticisi'ni almak için
+### <a name="to-retrieve-the-shard-map-manager"></a>Parça eşleme Yöneticisi almak için
-Oluşturulduktan sonra Bu cmdlet'i parça eşleme Yöneticisi alabilir.
+Oluşturulduktan sonra Bu cmdlet ile parça eşleme Yöneticisi alabilirsiniz.
 ShardMapManager nesnesini kullanmak gereken her zaman bu adım gereklidir.

     # Try to get a reference to the Shard Map Manager
     $ShardMapManager = Get-ShardMapManager -UserName '<user_name>'